The Italian Language Test for Citizenship

 The Italian level B1 is the third level of Italian in the Common European Framework of Reference (CEFR), a definition of the different language levels stated by the Council of Europe.

-In other words, those who have reached a B1 language level have a level of Italian that is beyond the basics but still not perfect.
-He or she can interact with the Language on a day-to-day basis, deal with most of the situations on a trip to Italy, describe personal experiences, events, or aspirations, and express his opinions briefly.
+In other words, those who have reached the B1 language level have a level of Italian that is beyond the basics but still not perfect.
+He or she can interact with the language on a day-to-day basis, deal with most of the situations on a trip to Italy, describe personal experiences, events, or aspirations, and briefly express his opinions.

-List of grammar topics to learn to pass a test at the B1 level in Italian
+List of grammar topics to study in order to pass an Italian B1 level test

 A1 – A2 Italian grammar topics